winnie54/winnie54/README.md

 - 👋 Hi, I’m @winnie54
-- 👀 I’m interested in ...frontend Engineering
+- 👀 I’m interested in ...backend Engineering and possibly cloud
 - 🌱 I’m currently learning on ...Alx africa
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...@winnie_eluu on twiter